 Every dollar that you cut from your personal spending is another dollar that goes towards starting your business.
 Those Starbucks runs and nights out at the bar can very quickly turn into the startup fund you need.
 So practice a little discipline, and cut back on every unnecessary expense you can.

 Put Away Savings First

 Before you start making your monthly purchases, put money in a savings account that’s dedicated to your business—one that you don’t touch for personal expenses.
 This goes hand-in-hand with the previous suggestion, as you’ll have to learn to live on only a portion of your regular monthly income.
 Financial experts recommend putting 20% of your monthly income into savings for personal finances.
 So if you're trying to save to start a business, aim to save 30% to 40% of your income each month.

 It may sound difficult to consider living on only 60-70% of your current income, but put that money into your savings account before you begin spending, it forces you to work with what you have left.
-And keep in mind that, according to the Quickbooks Resource Center more than 40% of small businesses started for under $5,000.
+And keep in mind that more than 40% of small businesses started for under $5,000.
 So if you focus on putting money away for even a short amount of time, you could feasibly have enough money to start your business in a year.

 Look for Opportunities to Trade Services

 When you’re looking at starting your business, you can’t always afford to pay for the goods and services you need.
 But what many new entrepreneurs don’t know is that there are sometimes ways that you can trade your business’s products or services for the things that your company needs.

 In fact, there’s an entire organization dedicated to it.
 The International Reciprocal Trade Association, or IRTA, is dedicated to matching up companies that want to barter or trade for goods or services.
 So before you pay for things your business needs, look around and see if you can’t trade for those items or services first.